 |6 tbsp||Water, filtered (ice water, for pie crust)|

 |2 1/2 cup||Wheat flour, whole wheat (or any kind of flour, for pie crust)|

 |3/4 tsp||Salt (for pie crust)|

 |2/3 cup||Olive Oil, Extra Virgin (partially frozen (see Advanced Prep below), for pie crust)|

 To make the crust:

-Caramelization: Low heat is the key to caramelization, so go low and go slow until you reach a lovely soft golden brown color.
+Caramelization: Low heat is the key to caramelization, so go low and go slow until you reach a soft golden brown color.

-Freezing the olive oil: Measure out your olive oil and place in a light plastic container.
+Freezing the olive oil: Measure out your olive oil and place it in a light plastic container.
 Freeze for at least an hour.
 Use as-is in the recipe if olive oil is frozen, but still somewhat soft.
 If olive oil is completely frozen and very hard, chop up the block with a sharp knife into small shredded pieces.